Mark K. Updegrove

 Mark K. Updegrove (born August 25, 1961) is an American author, historian, journalist, and Presidential Historian for ABC News.
 He is the president and CEO of the LBJ Foundation in Austin, Texas.
 Previously, he served as the director of the Lyndon Baines Johnson Library and Museum for eight years.

-He is the author of five books including his latest, The Last Republicans: Inside the Extraordinary Relationship Between George H.W.
-Bush and George W. Bush, published in 2017.
-His latest book, Incomparable Grace: JFK in the Presidency, was published by Dutton in April 2022.
-He is also the executive producer of the CNN original series "LBJ: Triumph and Tragedy."
+He is the author of six books including Make Your Mark: Lessons in Character from Seven Presidents, The Last Republicans: Inside the Extraordinary Relationship Between George H.W.
+Bush and George W. Bush, Second Acts: Presidential Lives and Legacies After the White House, and Incomparable Grace: JFK in the White House.
+He has interviewed 7 U.S. Presidents.

+Updegrove was the executive producer of the 2022 CNN original series LBJ: Triumph and Tragedy and is the host of the PBS show Live From the LBJ Library with Mark Updegrove, which is currently in its second season.

 Background

-Updegrove was born outside Philadelphia in Abington, PA, on Aug.
+Mark K. Updegrove was born outside Philadelphia in Abington, PA, on Aug.
 25, 1961.
-He attended high school at the George School, which honored him with its Distinguished Alumnus Award in 2015.
+He descends from the Dutch and German Op den Graeff family.
+He was a direct descendant of Herman op den Graeff, mennonite leader of Krefeld, and his grandson Abraham op den Graeff, one of the founders of Germantown and in 1688 signer of the first protest against slavery in colonial America.
+Mark Updegrove attended high school at the George School, which honored him with its Distinguished Alumnus Award in 2015.
 In 1984, he graduated from the University of Maryland, College Park.

 Career

 In December 2017, Updegrove was named the president and CEO of the LBJ Foundation in Austin, Texas.
 From 2009 to 2017, he was the fourth director of the Lyndon Baines Johnson Presidential Library in Austin, Texas.

 As director of the LBJ Library, in 2014, Updegrove hosted the Civil Rights Summit, an historic three-day conference around the fiftieth anniversary of the Civil Rights Act, which included a keynote address by then President Barack Obama and programs with former Presidents George W. Bush, Bill Clinton, and Jimmy Carter, as well as programs with many civil rights activists including Julian Bond, John Lewis, and Andrew Young.
 The summit garnered international news coverage, including the New York Times profile on Updegrove titled, "Chronicler of Presidents Brings Four Together."

 In April 2016, Updegrove hosted the Vietnam War Summit, a three-day conference, featuring a keynote address by then Secretary of State John Kerry.
 Among the additional participants were Henry Kissinger, Ken Burns, Tom Hayden and Bob Kerrey.

+In July 2024, Updegrove hosted the 60th Anniversary of the Civil Rights Act Commemoration, during which President Biden offered keynote remarks.

 Early in his tenure at the library, Updegrove oversaw the $11 million renovation of the library's core exhibit on Lyndon Johnson and his administration, which opened in December 2012.